blogmywiki/piPlay/README.md

 It will cue-up the subsequent track (shown in grey) by default, but you can click on any track you like to line it up to be played next.
 Only 17 tracks are displayed, you may need to move down or up using the up/down arrow keys.

+Unlike CoolPlay, you cannot re-order, edit, delete or add tracks in the playlist.
+You would either have to edit the playlist.m3u file in another program or rename your audio files using numbers at the start to ensure they were in the correct order.

 It copes with spaces in filenames but not, at the moment, with characters like brackets and ampersands.

 # How does it work?